fletchjp/Arduino-Pico-Examples/README.md

 I asked about support for the Arduino-Pico system and have a very dismissive reply so I will keep software for it away from them for now.

+I have started to add some examples I have found elsewhere.

+## Multicore

+This is a test code which comes with the Arduino-Pico system.